"Art is not what you see, but what you make others see."

 Tortured Artist

 The Tortured Artist is what happens when authenticity loses its ground in performance.
 He creates only for himself.
-He cannot share his gifts or talk with others.
+He cannot share his gifts.
 He mistakes isolation for purity and confuses refusing to share with staying true.

-The mature Artist stands on two pillars: performance and authenticity.
+The Mature Artist stands on two pillars: performance and authenticity.
 The Tortured Artist has kept only one.
 He has authenticity without the skill that makes it clear.
 He lacks the craft that makes it accessible.
-He won't do the sharing that makes it service.
-His truth has become isolation because it has no bridge.
+He won't share.

-He believes that sharing is selling out.
+He believes sharing is selling out.
 Performance corrupts purity.
 Audience means compromise.
-His authenticity has become isolation.
 He creates in a vacuum, hoards his gifts, and suffers alone with his genius.
-He's too pure to share, too authentic to talk, too real for the world.
+Too pure to share, too authentic to talk, too real for the world.

 Tortured Artist Declarations